 No matter the type of packaging and even if it’s recyclable, the impression excess packaging leaves your customer with is that your company is wasteful and doesn’t care about the environment.
 Plus, having excess packaging can leave them frustrated because they then have to get rid of it, be that in a bin or by making a trip to the local recycling centre.

 Make sure, therefore, that you source packaging that comes in a range of sizes that fit the products your selling.
-Even better, look at options such as box on demand that allow you to customise the size of your packaging, reducing waste and – ultimately – helping improve your customer’s experience.
+Even better, look at options such as Right Size Solutions that allow you to customise the size of your packaging, reducing waste and – ultimately – helping improve your customer’s experience.

 Ease of Opening